omertuc/assisted-swarm-old/README.md

     - [ ] Finish controller kube-api mock implementation
 - [x] Launch script
 - [x] Install script (set hostnames/roles/machine network/approve/etc)
-- [ ] Upstream all the patches - get rid of as many patches as possible (see patch docs for more info)
+- [x] Upstream all the patches - get rid of as many patches as possible (see patch docs for more info)
-- [ ] Split `**/mega.patch` files into several separate patch files - to ease failed patch application
 - [x] Add BMH support
 - [x] Add image service load test support
 - [ ] Run with auth enabled (load testing without auth is a bit unfair - I presume it adds a lot of CPU usage)